 5. Is the Furnace Switch Working Properly?

-Each furnace has a power switch (similar to a light switch) either on the furnace or on a nearby wall.
-Flip the switch and wait two minutes to see if it turns the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Each furnace has a power switch (similar to a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait a couple of minutes to see if the furnace starts working.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage